charles-uno/charles-uno.github.io/_drafts/2017-06-28-malpractice.md

 And this issue isn't limited to the US; [Canada](http://globalnews.ca/news/3026275/1-in-18-canadian-hospital-patients-experience-harm-from-preventable-errors-study/), the [UK](https://www.theguardian.com/society/2015/jul/14/avoidable-deaths-nhs-hospitals-study), and [Germany](http://www.upi.com/17000-die-in-Germany-from-medical-errors/52721267847072/) all have similar death rates due to medical error.

+and yet, in none of these countries is it common for doctors to face murder or manslaughter charges

+seems there's an understanding that doctors regularly face life-and-death situations. emergency response, dangerous tools

+don't want them to be afraid to do their jobs

+adding the constant threat of criminal charges would likely grow the already absurdly-high suicide rate among doctors

+if messing up as a doctor means you go to jail, our brightest medical minds are going to be veterinarians instead. bad outcome.

+instead, we typically allow the hospital to absorb liability. in the event of a wrongful death:

+- compensatory damages, to help the family recover
+- punitive damages, to make a statement that what happened was wrong

+---

+medical malpractice system is litigious and wasteful. momentum behind reform in the 90s?

+but it's certainly better than nothing

+admission of fault would be a victory for activists like BLM, without throwing pawns under the bus

+let's belabor that point:

+Suppose I'm a lousy medical student, with some misconceptions about how guts are supposed to fit together.
+If you hand me a medical license, hire me as a surgeon, and send me into an operating room, there's a decent chance the patient will die.
+I'm sure the victim's family would love to charge me with murder -- but I'm really just the tip of the iceberg.

+How could I have known better?
+I was assessed by experts, and they said I was ready.

+on July x, 2016, officer Yanez panicked after pulling over Philando Castile in Minnesota.
+He shot a nonviolent, law-abiding man 7 times in front of a child.

+Why was he in that situation?

+Someone higher up the chain told Yanez he was ready for traffic duty.
+They gave him a gun and a squad car and sent him out into the night.
+That should never have happened.

+---

 .
 Comparison to [Japan](http://www.japantimes.co.jp/news/2015/10/05/reference/shortcomings-identified-new-reporting-system-hospital-deaths/#.WWfX8dPytTY) is difficult because they don't study it?